devonapple/ergo_wiki/A-Trustless-Local-Exchange-Trading-System.md

 The above two variants require the total LETS balance to be always zero.
 Here we consider a positive value for this sum.
 In particular, this variant has the following properties:

 * **Time-locked Joining Fee**: As in LETS-1.
 * **Positive Sum**: The LETS balance of every member must always be non-negative.
-This ensures that The sum of the LETS balances of all member boxes is positive.
+This ensures that the sum of the LETS balances of all member boxes is positive.
 The initial LETS balance is set to a positive value based on the joining fee at the current rate, capped to some maximum value.
 * **Collateral**: Any reduction in ergs balance of the sender must be accompanied by a reduction of the corresponding LETS balance at the current exchange rate.

 We can also allow topping up the LETS balance during a transaction by adding the equivalent amount of ergs.